dora-team/dora.dev/hugo/content/devops-capabilities/technical/cloud-infrastructure/index.md

     report resource use based on the type of service such as storage, processing, bandwidth, and active user accounts.

-The [2019 State of DevOps Report](/publications/pdf/state-of-devops-2019.pdf) from [DevOps Research and Assessment (DORA)](https://cloud.google.com/devops) found that only 29% of people who claim to have adopted cloud technologies agreed or strongly agreed that they met all five of the characteristics defined above.
+The [2019 State of DevOps Report](/publications/pdf/state-of-devops-2019.pdf) found that only 29% of people who claim to have adopted cloud technologies agreed or strongly agreed that they met all five of the characteristics defined above.
 In both 2018 and 2019, DORA's research found that elite performers were more than 23 times more likely to have met all five